-NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of Frequency Electronics, Inc. (the "Company") will be held at the offices of the Company, 55 Charles Lindbergh Boulevard, Mitchel Field, New York 11553, on the 10th day of October 2019, at 10:00 A.M., Eastern Daylight Time, for the following purposes:
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of Frequency Electronics, Inc. (the "Company") will be held virtually over the internet using the following link (www.virtualshareholdermeeting.com/FEIM2020), on the 7th day of October 2020, at 10:00 A.M., Eastern Daylight Time, for the following purposes:

-- 1. To elect seven (7) directors to serve until the next Annual Meeting of Stockholders and until their respective successors shall have been elected and qualified; - 2.
-To consider and act upon ratifying the appointment of BDO, USA LLP as independent registered public accounting firm for the fiscal year ending April 30, 2020; - 3.
-To conduct a non-binding advisory vote on executive compensation; - 4.
-To conduct a non-binding advisory vote on the frequency of holding future non-binding advisory votes on executive compensation; and - 5.
+- 1. To elect five (5) directors to serve until the next Annual Meeting of Stockholders and until their respective successors shall have been elected and qualified: - 2.
+To consider and act upon ratifying the appointment of BDO USA, LLP as independent registered public accounting firm for the fiscal year ending April 30, 2021; - 3.
+To conduct a non-binding advisory vote on executive compensation; and - 4.
 To transact such other business as may properly come before the meeting or any adjournment or adjournments thereof.